flatlayer/flatlayer/docs/filtering.md

 ## Overview

 The Filter Query Language (FQL) is a JSON-based query language designed for filtering and ordering data in API requests.
+It's loosly based on MongoDB's query language.
 It supports field filtering with various operations, tag filtering, full-text search queries, and result ordering.

 ## Basic Structure